On the spectrum of complex unit gain graph: Acknowledgments

 \section{Acknowledgments}

-Aniruddha Samanta thanks University Grants Commission(UGC) for the financial support in the form of the Senior Research Fellowship (Ref.No: 19/06/2016(i)EU-V).
-M. Rajesh Kannan thanks the Department of Science and Technology, India, for financial support through the Early Career Research Award (ECR/2017/000643).
+The authors thank Prof Thomas Zaslavsky, Binghamton University, for his comments and suggestions on an earlier version of the paper.
+Aniruddha Samanta thanks University Grants Commission(UGC) for the financial support in the form of the Senior Research Fellowship (Ref.No: 19/06/2016(i)EU-V; Roll No. 423206).
+M. Rajesh Kannan would like to thank the SERB, Department of Science and Technology, India, for financial support through the projects MATRICS (MTR/2018/000986) and Early Career Research Award (ECR/2017/000643).